Euro zone yields edge down before uncertain Greek vote

 LONDON, July 3 (Reuters) - Euro zone yields edged lower on Friday in a cautious market as uncertainty surrounded the outcome and consequences of a referendum on Greece’s bailout.

-It has been a tumultuous week for Athens which has closed its banks, introduced capital controls and became the first developed country to default on an International Monetary Fund loan.
+It has been an eventful week for Athens which has closed its banks, introduced capital controls and became the first developed country to default on an International Monetary Fund loan.

 With negotiations with euro zone creditors over a reforms-for-cash deal at a standstill, some analysts think Sunday’s vote will determine Greece’s future in the currency bloc.